janaSunrise/Anime-face-generation-DCGAN-webapp/README.md

 # Anime face generation DCGAN WebApp

-> A port of my Anime face generation using Pytorch into a Webapp
+> A port of my Anime face generation using Pytorch into a WebApp

 ## Installation and usage.